imath/BuddyPress/src/bp-core/bp-core-rewrites.md

 - bp_get_search_slug() right after root conflicts with WordPress.
 Do we still need this feature ?
 See [4154](https://buddypress.trac.wordpress.org/ticket/4154).
 - It's possible to add a parent page to directories.
 Let's not forget it!
+- It's possible to set the front page to be a BuddyPress directory page on front.. 😬